Cailey Beck

 How did school proceed during quarantine?

 Just Zoom.
 Yeah, school is kind of tough because I’m a senior.
-But because I’m in the IB (International Baccalaureate) program, we have a brick ton of stuff we need to finish.
-So, I’ve just been spending all my time writing essays.
-So that’s kind of what school is: just endless writing, working.
+Because I’m in the IB (International Baccalaureate) program, we have a brick ton of stuff we need to finish.
+I’ve just been spending all my time writing essays.
+That’s kind of what school is: just endless writing and working.
 It’s all meaningless work.
 You’re not really learning anything, you’re just doing meaningless assignments.
 But yeah, two months left!

 How have you stayed involved in your high school throughout the pandemic?

-Well, sports are just out of the question.
-So, we lost our season entirely.
+Well, sports are out of the question, so we lost our season entirely.
 Things like yearbook and journalism, we can do that over Zoom.
 I joined the Newspaper Club in the middle of the pandemic.
-So, that’s been adding some structure to my life because no matter how much I want to give everything up, I have to write articles.
-I can’t let this whole team down.
-So, that’s kind of been giving me structure.
+That’s been adding some structure to my life because no matter how much I want to give everything up, I have to write articles.
+I can’t let the whole team down.
 So that’s just been going on.
 We’ve been working from home.
 There hasn’t been much of a change.
-I think that’s the biggest thing about COVID — it shows people that remote working is really possible.
-So, I think even when COVID is over, a lot of people are not going to return to traditional workspaces and it’s all going to be remote.
+I think that’s the biggest thing about COVID: it shows people that remote work is possible.
+I think even when COVID is over, a lot of people are not going to return to traditional workspaces, and it’s all going to be remote.

-There’s so many courses there too.
 Meditating definitely makes you more patient.
 It makes you less angry and irritable, but I’m still working on that because I’m a really angry person.
-Meditating has really helped a lot.
+Meditating has helped a lot.
 Meditating could go two ways.
 For people who aren’t in touch with their feelings, they could use meditation as a way to be more in touch with their inner lives and thoughts.
 But for me, I’m too in touch with my feelings.
 I think too much.
-Meditation has really helped me to relax and empty my mind and have a blank slate.
+Meditation has helped me relax, clear my mind, and have a blank slate.
 Before, I used to have constant traffic in my head — like a radio.
 Meditation has helped me to quiet it.
-I meditate every day before I sleep for ten minutes.
+I meditate every day for ten minutes before I sleep.

-What has been a challenge during quarantine and what is something that you are glad you learned?
+What has been a challenge during quarantine?
+What is something that you are glad you learned?

 A challenge during quarantine has definitely been feeling discombobulated all the time.
 You’re just so lost all the time.
 Something good is that my relationships have actually gotten stronger.
 In times like this, you really know who your true friends are because they show themselves.
-You cling to the people that you have built a foundation with, so I got a lot closer to a lot of people.
-But it has also taught me that I don’t really interact with people as much as I thought I did.
+You cling to the people [with whom] you have built a foundation, so I got a lot closer to many people.
+But it has also taught me that I don’t interact with people as much as I thought I did.
 I don’t know.
-I don’t feel like I really need to get a lesson out of quarantine.
-There are people that are feeling fulfilled by it and while I did learn a lot more about who I am as a person, it’s a sucky experience overall.
+I don’t feel like I need to get a lesson out of quarantine.
+There are people who are feeling fulfilled by it, and while I did learn a lot more about who I am as a person, it’s a sucky experience overall.

 What is something you would say to yourself at the beginning of the pandemic?